-The Issuer certifies that to the best of its knowledge and belief there are no facts that have been omitted from Information Statement which would make any statement false or misleading and that all reasonable enquiries to ascertain such facts have been made, and that this Information Statement contains all information required by law and the Debt Listings Requirements of the JSE.
+The Issuer certifies that to the best of its knowledge and belief there are no facts that have been omitted from this Information Statement which would make any statement false or misleading and that all reasonable enquiries to ascertain such facts have been made, and that this Information Statement contains all information required by law and the Debt Listings Requirements of the JSE.
 The Issuer accepts full responsibility for the accuracy of the information contained in this Information Statement.

-In addition, the Issuer, having made all reasonable inquiries, confirms that this Information Statement contains or incorporates all information which is material in relation to the issuing and the offering of the Notes, that all information contained or incorporated in this Information Statement is true and accurate in all material respects and that the opinions and the intentions expressed in this Information Statement are honestly held and that there are no other facts, the omission of which, would make this Information Statement or any of such information or expression of any such opinions or intentions misleading in any material respect.
+In addition, the Issuer, having made all reasonable inquiries, confirms that at the date of this Information Statement (the Information Statement Date) this Information Statement contains or incorporates all information which is material in relation to the issuing and the offering of the Notes, that all information contained or incorporated in this Information Statement is true and accurate in all material respects and that the opinions and the intentions expressed in this Information Statement are honestly held and that there are no other facts, the omission of which, would make this Information Statement or any of such information or expression of any such opinions or intentions misleading in any material respect.

-The Arranger(s), Dealer(s) and the professional advisors have not separately verified the information contained in this Information Statement.
-Accordingly, no representation, warranty or undertaking, expressed or implied is made and no responsibility is accepted by the Arranger(s), Dealer(s) or any of the professional advisors as to the accuracy or completeness of the information contained in this Information Statement or any other information provided by the Issuer.
-None of the Arranger(s), Dealer(s) nor any of the professional advisors accepts any liability in relation to the information contained in this Information Statement or any other information provided by the Issuer in connection with the Notes.
+The Arranger(s), Dealer(s), the JSE Debt Sponsor, the NSX Sponsor or any of their respective subsidiaries or holding companies or a subsidiary of their holding companies ("Affiliates") and the professional advisors have not separately verified the information contained in this Information Statement.
+Accordingly, no representation, warranty or undertaking, expressed or implied is made and no responsibility is accepted by the Arranger(s), Dealer(s), the JSE Debt Sponsor, the NSX Sponsor, their Affiliates or any of the professional advisors as to the accuracy or completeness of the information contained in this Information Statement or any other information provided by the Issuer.
+None of the Arranger(s), Dealer(s), the JSE Debt Sponsor, their Affiliates nor any of the professional advisors accepts any liability in relation to the information contained in this Information provided by the Issuer in connection with the Notes.
 The statements made in this paragraph are without prejudice to the responsibilities of the Issuer.

-No person has been authorised by the Issuer to give any information or to make any representation not contained in or not consistent with this Information Statement or any other information supplied in connection with the issue and sale of the Notes and, if given or made, such information or representation must not be relied upon as having been authorised by the Issuer, the Arranger(s), the Dealer(s) or the professional advisors.
+No person has been authorised by the Issuer to give any information or to make any representation not contained in or not consistent with this Information Statement or any other information supplied in connection with the issue and sale of the Notes and, if given or made, such information or representation must not be relied upon as having been authorised by the Issuer, the Arranger(s), the Dealer(s), the JSE Debt Sponsor, the NSX Sponsor, their Affiliates or the professional advisors.
 Neither the delivery of this Information Statement nor any sale made in connection herewith shall, under any circumstances, create any implication that there has been no change in the affairs of the Issuer since the date hereof, or that any other financial statement or other information supplied in connection with the Information Statement is correct at any time subsequent to the date indicated in the document containing the same.

-Neither this Information Statement nor any other information supplied in connection with the Notes constitutes the rendering of financial or investment advice by or on behalf of the Issuer, the Arranger(s), the Dealer(s) or any professional advisor.
+Neither this Information Statement nor any other information supplied in connection with the Notes constitutes the rendering of financial or investment advice by or on behalf of the Issuer, the Arranger(s), the Dealer(s), the JSE Debt Sponsor, the NSX Sponsor, their Affiliates or any professional advisor.